 4. Encourage a sense of community

-Physical distancing may be leaving students feeling isolated and upset by the loss of connection with their classmates.
-These are feelings that many of us are experiencing at this time.
+Physical distancing can leave students feeling isolated and upset by the loss of connection with their classmates.
+These are feelings that many of us have experienced.
 Setting your students challenges to work on during the day, and encouraging them to share their progress and results with the class, will help them to feel a sense of connection to their peers.
 Art, origami, cooking, video and dance challenges can easily be recorded through photos or videos and shared among the group.
 Students who get involved in these challenges and share their progress and finished products will form new relationships and strengthen existing ones.
 In addition, challenges foster healthy competition and community spirit.

 5. Make a classroom playlist

 There are many different ways to connect with people virtually.
 For instance, music is a great way for students to connect with their peers.
 Ask your students what music they are listening to while studying, and build them a class playlist.
 You can share the playlist through a music-sharing application such as Spotify or SoundCloud.
 Engaging and collaborating with students through their interests shows them that you see them as more than just a name on a class roll or a screen, and will help them to stay connected to you and the rest of the class.